ovh/the-bastion/doc/sphinx/plugins/open/selfListSessions.rst

    Only sessions that connected through bastion PORT

+.. option:: --proxyuser USER

+   Only sessions that used proxy USER

+.. option:: --proxyip HOST

+   Only sessions that used proxy IP

+.. option:: --proxyport PORT

+   Only sessions that used proxy PORT

 Note that only the sessions that happened on this precise bastion instance will be shown, not the sessions from its possible cluster siblings.